Diptonil/raging-coffee/src/main/java/com/ragingcoffee/javalang/README.md

 This section would be an exploratory part with respect to the `java.lang` package that always gets implicitly imported.

+## Topics

+- The `System` class.
+- The Wrapper classes.
+- The Reflection API.

 ## The Wrapper Classes

 - The Java primitives are low-performace values that can serve just about any programmatic purpose.
 They do not need to inherit any fancy `Object` class or anything else.
 Using objects for simple arithmetic jobs would cause way too much of overhead.